=

 What happened:

 You and your co-leader are to prepare a workshop for local people.
 However, your co-leader is not contributing much to the planning process, leaving the majority of the work to you.
-Despite your expectations and encouragement for them to take action, they do not seem to be showing much interest in the workshop.
+Despite your expectations and encouragement for her to take action, she does not seem to be showing much interest in the workshop.

 Proposed solutions:

-• Set Clear Expectations: Make sure that your co-leader understands their responsibilities and the expectations for their role.
+• Set Clear Expectations: Make sure that your co-leader understands her responsibilities and the expectations for her role.

 • Communicate directly and do not wait till the situation is heated up.
 The best solution is to talk to your co-leader privately and explain what the problem is.